 - 2. Ratification of Selection of Independent Registered Public Accounting Firm (Proposal 2).
-The ratification of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2016 requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
+The ratification of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2017 requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
 Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The ratification of Sadler, Gibb & Associates, LLC is a "discretionary" matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the ratification of Sadler, Gibb & Associates, LLC, your broker may use its discretion to vote your uninstructed shares on this Proposal.
+The ratification of Sadler, Gibb & Associates, LLC is a discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the ratification of Sadler, Gibb & Associates, LLC, your broker may use its discretion to vote your uninstructed shares on this Proposal.
 Accordingly, broker non-votes are not expected to result for this Proposal.
 Broker non-votes, if any, will have no effect in determining the outcome of this Proposal. - 3.
-Advisory Vote on the Compensation of the Company's Named Executive Officers (Proposal 3).
+Advisory Vote on the Compensation of the Named Executive Officers (Proposal 3).
 The approval, on a non-binding advisory basis, of the compensation of our named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement, requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
 Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The advisory vote on compensation is a "non-discretionary" matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the advisory vote on compensation, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
+The advisory vote on compensation is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the advisory vote on compensation, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
 Broker non-votes will have no effect on the outcome of the Proposal. - 4.
 Approval of Amendment to 2015 Stock Incentive Plan (Proposal 4).
-The approval of the amendment to the Company's 2015 Stock Incentive Plan requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
+The approval of the amendment to the 2015 Plan requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
 Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The approval of the amendment to the 2015 Stock Incentive Plan is a "non-discretionary" matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the amendment to the 2015 Stock Incentive Plan, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes will have no effect on the outcome of the Proposal. - 5.
-Approval of the Company's Second Amended and Restated Certificate of Incorporation (Proposal 5).
-The approval of the Company's Second Amended and Restated Certificate of Incorporation requires the approval of the holders of a majority of the shares outstanding and entitled to vote on the matter.
-A properly executed proxy marked "ABSTAIN" with respect to any such matter will not be voted.
-Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The approval of the Second Amended and Restated Certificate of Incorporation is a "non-discretionary" matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the Second Amended and Restated Certificate of Incorporation, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes will have the same effect as a vote "AGAINST" this Proposal.
+The approval of the amendment to the 2015 Plan is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the amendment to the 2015 Plan, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
+Broker non-votes will have no effect on the outcome of the Proposal.